jdmonin/JSettlers2/doc/Readme.developer.md

 ### Project layout

-This project uses gradle 6.x (or IDEs) to build, and follows the directory structure/layout of a maven/gradle project.
+This project uses gradle 6.x or 7.x (or IDEs) to build, and follows the directory structure/layout of a maven/gradle project.

 Also see the "Build Setup and Results" section.